+APPENDIX B

-APPENDIX B STEEPLE CLAYDON NEIGHBOURHOOD PLAN: BASELINE DATA
+STEEPLE CLAYDON NEIGHBOURHOOD PLAN: BASELINE DATA

-Title Source Data Trends and consequences Historic Landsca ape Settlement Hierarchy AVDC's withdrawn VALP The settlement of Steeple Claydon has been identified/ designated as a 'larger village' in the VALP and has therefore been identified as a village that should provide limited growth.
+Title Title Source Data Trends & Consequences Historic Landscape Settlement Hierarchy AVDC's withdrawn VAP The settlement of Steeple Claydon has been identified/ designated as a 'Larger Village' in the VAP and has therefore been identified as a village that should provide limited growth.
 Due to the rural character of the Parish, it is important to keep the settlement's character.
 The SCNP recognises the housing obligations of the village and delivers a solution which protects the nature of the settlement.
 Listed Building Steeple Claydon Fact Pack There are 24 listed buildings currently in Steeple Claydon Parish.
-23 of the listed buildings are Grade II, and the Church of St Michael's is Grade II.
-Steeple Claydon has a number of listed buildings, however the parish does not contain any conservation areas. scheduled ancient monuments or areas of historic land.
-(See Map 7) Archaeological Notification Areas Steeple Claydon Fact Pack; VALP The church is a listed building mentioned above, but its surroundings are also classified as an Archaeological Notification Area.
+23 of the listed buildings are Grade II, and the Church of St Michaels is Grade II.
+Steeple Claydon has a number of listed buildings, however the parish does not contain any conservation areas.
+Scheduled Ancient Monuments or areas of Historic Land.
+(See Plans G) Archaeological Notification Areas Steeple Claydon Fact Pack - VAP The church is a listed building mentioned above, but it is its surroundings that are also classified as an Archaeological Notification Area .
 The site of the church is also classified as a 'historic land use' due to its age and historic value.
-Development should be sensitive around the church site because of the historic land use/Area of Archaeological Notification.
-Other areas of significance Magic Map Parish Boundary location While the Steeple Claydon Neighbourhood Area does not possess many historic constraints in it such as Scheduled Ancient Monuments, Grade I listed buildings, Green Belt or Areas of Natural Beauty, there is an area designated Site of SSSI Impact Risk Zones were developed by Natural England to make assessments of the potential risks posed by development.
-They define zones around each site which reflect the particular sensitivities of the features for which it is notified, and indicate the type of
+Development should be sensitive around the church site because of the historic land use/ Area of Archaeological Notification Area.
+Other Areas of Significance Magic Map Parish Boundary location While the Steeple Claydon Neighbourhood Area doesn't possess many historic constraints in it such as Scheduled Ancient Monuments, Grade I listed buildings, Green Belt or Areas of Natural Beauty, there is an area designated Site of Specific Scientific Interest (SSSI) just outside of the Steeple Claydon Neighbourhood Area, to the south on the SSSI Impact Risk Zones were developed by Natural England to make assessments of the potential risks posed by development.
+They define zones around each site which reflect the particular sensitivities of the features for which it is notified and indicates the type of development proposals which could potentially have adverse impacts.

-Surface water flooding Steeple Claydon Fact outside of the Steeple Claydon Neighbourhood Area, to the south on the other side of the Parish boundary.
-While this doesn't directly affect the Parish, there is an SSSI Impact Risk Zone that does encroach into the Parish Boundary and spread throughout it.
-There has been shown to be a high- have adverse impacts.
-This should be taken into account when permitting new developments in the Parish.
+1 other side of the Parish Steepile Chaydo NEIGHBOURHOOD PI boundary.
+While this doesn't directly affect the Parish, there is an SSSI Impact Risk Zone that does encroach into the Parish Boundary and spread throughout it. account when permitting new developments in the Parish.
 Developments should be sympathetic to their surroundings.
-(See Map 8) New developments in areas particularly Pack level risk of surface water flooding in Steeple Claydon, particularly on the main roads directly surrounding the village.
-There are also areas of medium surface water flood risk. susceptible to surface water flooding will need to effectively demonstrate they can mitigate the risk of flooding without having adverse effects on surrounding areas.
-(See Map 9) River water flooding Environment Agency There is a river flood warning in Flood Zone 3 to the north and north east of Steeple Claydon village.
-New developments in areas particularly susceptible to river water flooding, or on flood plains particularly susceptible to flooding, need to effectively demonstrate they can mitigate the risk of flooding without having adverse effects on surrounding areas.
-(See Map 10)
+(See Plans H) Surface Water flooding Steeple Claydon Fact Pack AVDC There has been shown to be high levels/ risk of surface water flooding in Steeple Claydon particularly on the main roads directly surrounding the village.
+There are also areas of medium surface water flood risk.
+New development in areas particularly susceptible to surface water flooding will need to effectively demonstrate they can mitigate the risk of flooding without having adverse effects on surrounding areas.
+(See Plans I) River Water Flooding Environment Agency There is also river flood warning in Flood Zones 3 to the North and North East of Steeple Claydon village.
+New development in areas particularly susceptible to river water flooding, or flood plains particularly susceptible to flooding need to effectively demonstrate they can mitigate the risk of flooding without having adverse effects on surrounding areas.
+(See Plan J)